cartopher/automateSanGIS/README.md

 - the main module containing the entire executable script,

 sangis_credentials.py
-- for security purposes, this module is used for protecting login credentials by assigning them to variables,
+- to prevent the visiibilty of sensetive information in the main module, this module contains statements that store login credentials into string variables,
-- this module is imported into the sangis_download.py module so the variables containing the login information can be used,
+- this module is imported into the main module so the variables containing login credentials can be used during the login process,

 __init__.py
 - used to mark directories on a disk as Python package directories,